-Department Head Signature
+Department Head Signature 6/29/23

 NOTE: Any information requested above, or in the exhibit below, may be included in the county's "staff summary" form in lieu of a separate memorandum.

-Compt. form Pers./Prof. Services Contracts; Rev. 03/16 3 The contract was originally executed by Nassau County on September 2, 2014.
-This is an extension pursuant to the contract.
+This is an extension pursuant to the original contract.
 The original contract was entered into after an RFQ was issued on July 22, 2014.
 Proposals were due on August 4, 2014.
 The RFQ was sent to five firms.
 After review of the proposals received, Moody's Analytics was selected by the Evaluation Committee.
+The contract was effective August 27, 2014.
 The County extended the contract for three (3) additional years, executed on behalf of the County on June 19, 2015.
 The contract was further extended for an additional three (3) years, executed on behalf of the County on October 11, 2019.
+The contract was further extended for an additional one (1) year, executed on behalf of the County on July 29, 2022.
 The County is looking to extend the contract for one (1) additional year.